Reefoldfiveteen/Solo-Levelling/README.md

-# Simple DiscordBot
+# Solo-Discord-Levelling

 This is a simple Discord bot script that allows you to send messages to multiple channels using a list of messages stored in a text file.
 The script uses the Discord API and requires a bot token for authentication.
+This project is made based on main code of Simple DiscordBot by @recitativonika which you can find here.
+I https://github.com/recitativonika/Discord-auto-chat-py.
+This project is develops integrations with AI chat responses from Google Gemini Models, while maintaining the existing message randomizer function from chat.txt

 ## Features

 - Send messages from multiple account to multiple Discord channels.
 - Customize message delays and token processing.
+- Mesages with AI responses
+- Mesage will metion Discord user's chat

 ## Prerequisites